prokoma/tinycc/README.md

 ## Building

-A prerequisite for running tests and compiled tiny86 program is a working tiny86 interpreter.
+A prerequisite for running tests and compiled tiny86 programs is a working tiny86 interpreter.

 ### Building Tiny86